gbertoldo/DEPP/JOSSPaper/paper.md

 ### Differential Evolution and Response Surface Methodology {#sec:DERSM}

 In order to accelerate the convergence of DE, @Vincenzi:2015 proposed a new mutation operation based on the Response Surface Methodology (RSM)[@Khuri:1996; @Myers:2009].
 The basic idea consists of fitting a simple response surface to a selected set of individuals of the population.
-The mutant vector is, then, obtained by maximizing the response surface, which is done through a matrix inversion.
+The mutant vector is, then, obtained by maximizing the response surface, which is done through matrix inversion.
 For a given benchmark, the authors showed that the number of generations necessary to reach a given precision was substantially reduced (more than 50%).

 Vincenzi and Savoia considered two response surfaces.
 The first one is a quadratic polynomial $P(\boldsymbol{x})$, given by
 $$P(\boldsymbol{x})=\beta_0+\sum_{i=1}^D\beta_i x_i+\sum_{i=1}^D\beta_{ii} x_i^2+\sum_{i=1}^{D-1}\sum_{j=i+1}^D\beta_{ij} x_ix_j,
 \label{eq:quadratic}$$
 where $\beta$ are coefficients to be fitted.
 The quadratic polynomial has $N_{f_m}=(D+1)(D+2)/2$ coefficients and, so, it requires, at least, the same number of points to be fitted.
 Note that the number of points grows significantly when the number of unknowns $D$ is increased.
 That is why Vincenzi and Savoia proposed a second model.

-The second model is an “Incomplete Quadratic Model”, where the terms $\beta_{ij}$ of previous equation are neglected.
+The second model is an “Incomplete Quadratic Model”, where the terms $\beta_{ij}$ of the previous equation are neglected.
 In this case, the minimum number of fitting points is reduced to $N_{f_m}=2D+1$.
 On the other hand, the accuracy of the model is also reduced.

 The DE-RSM hybridization implemented in DEPP was inspired in the work of Vincenzi and Savoia, but with some modifications that are explained below.

 DEPP stores a history list, *i.e.* a list of all individuals calculated since the first generation and their corresponding fitness.
 This list is employed to generate mutant vectors by RSM hybridization and may be used by other methods to be implemented in the future.

-According to DE algorithm, for each individual $\boldsymbol{x}_i$ of the population, a trial individual $\boldsymbol{u}$ is created, resulting from a mutation and a crossing over.
+According to the DE algorithm, for each individual $\boldsymbol{x}_i$ of the population, a trial individual $\boldsymbol{u}$ is created, resulting from a mutation and a crossing over.
 When the RSM hybridization is active, the mutant vector may be created by the DE procedure explained in the previous section or by hybridization with RSM.
 The following conditions must be satisfied simultaneously for applying RSM:

 -   The number of individuals in the history list must be, at least, twice the number of individuals required to fit the response surface $N_f$.
 Notice that $N_{f_m}\le N_f$;